The pandemic has highlighted the value of high-quality video streaming, for both work and entertainment.

 However, while earlier video standards typically had just one pool of essential patents which had to be licensed, for HEVC there are three pools:

 To complicate matters further, some patent owners are part of more than one pool.
-Furthermore, there are some significant patent owners who are not members of any of these pools (including Nokia, Microsoft and TI)
+Furthermore, there are some significant patent owners who are not members of any of these pools.
+They include Nokia, Microsoft and TI.

 They also need to ensure they obtain appropriate value for their patent rights, identifying which are essential to the standard and deciding how to license and enforce them where necessary.

-Licensees meanwhile must identify which pools they need to join, or an alternative strategy to obtain the necessary rights, and ensure they allocate budget appropriately.
+Licensees meanwhile must identify which pools they need to join.
+Or develop an alternative strategy to obtain the necessary rights, and ensure they allocate budget appropriately.

-Not paying sufficient attention to this puts you at risk of infringing patents – and there are signs that SEP owners are asserting their rights more readily.
+Not paying sufficient attention to this puts you at risk of infringing patents.
+There are signs that SEP owners are asserting their rights more readily.
 For example, SEP owners such as Nokia and Ericsson have both brought actions against manufacturers of devices incorporating HEVC technology.

 A second challenge for licensees is royalty stacking: the risk that the cumulative costs of licensing patents make implementation unprofitable.